 This post contains affiliate links, which means that I make a small commission at no extra cost to you if you purchase an item from any one of these links.
 You can read more about it in my disclosure policy.
 Thanks for supporting Shifting Roots!

 The square foot gardening method was created by an engineer, Mel Bartholomew in the 1980’s.
-You can learn more about it in this video, or purchase his book, All New Square Foot Gardening, Second Edition: The Revolutionary Way to Grow More In Less Space.
+You can learn more about it in this video, or purchase his book, All New Square Foot Gardening, Third Edition: The Revolutionary Way to Grow More In Less Space.
 I’ve personally read and love it, and it’s what has convinced me that this is the best way to grow my vegetable garden.

 Curious?
 I’ll give you 8 good reasons why you should try it this gardening season.